isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 - Respective Long-Term Passes issued by the Singapore Immigration & Checkpoints Authority or Ministry of Manpower (for Long-Term Pass holders only)
 - Passport
 - Electronic or physical copy of your approval letter to take the pre-departure COVID-19 PCR test
-- Electronic or physical copy of your departure flight ticket to Hong Kong SAR
+- Electronic or physical copy of your departure flight ticket to Hong Kong

 #### 10. When can I expect to get my PCR test results?